The Rosicrucian Cosmo-Conception: The Rosicrucian conception of God and the scheme of evolution

 In God there are contained hosts of glorious Hierarchies and lesser beings of every grade of intelligence and stage of consciousness, from omniscience to an unconsciousness deeper than that of the deepest trance condition.

 During the current period of manifestation these various grades of beings are working to acquire more experience than they possessed at the beginning of this period of existence.
 Those who, in previous manifestations, have attained the highest degree of development work on those who have not yet evolved any consciousness.

 The period of time devoted to the attainment of self-consciousness and to the building of the vehicles through which the spirit in man manifests, is called "Involution".
 The succeeding period of existence, during which the individual human being develops self-consciousness into divine omniscience, is called "Evolution".
-Every evolving being has within him a "force" which makes evolution not to be a mere enfoldment of latent germinal possibilities but a process where each individual differ from that of every other.
+Every evolving being has within him a "force" which makes evolution not to be a mere enfoldment of latent germinal possibilities but a process where each individual differs from that of every other.
 This force, called "Epigenesis", provides the element of originality and gives scope to the creative ability which the evolving being is to cultivate that he may become a God.

 The Rosicrucian Cosmo-Conception describes that in the Solar System, God's Habitation, there are seven Worlds differentiated by God, within Himself, one after another.
 These Worlds have each a different "measure" and rate of vibration and are not separated by space or distance, as is the Earth from the other planets.
 They are states of matter, of varying density and vibration (as are the solids, liquids and gases of the physical Earth).
 These Worlds are not instantaneously created at the beginning of a day of Manifestation, nor do they last until the end.
 The evolutionary scheme is carried through five of these Worlds in seven great Periods of manifestation, during which the evolving virgin spirit becomes first human and then a God.